 Hunters Creek Market Snapshot

 New homes listed in the last 30 days: 25.
 Homes sold in the last 30 days: 14.
 Median sale price per sq ft: $234.10.
 Median sale-to-asking: 3.96% under asking.
 Typical reported price range: $227,000 to $708,700.
 Market inventory: about 6 months.
 Priced about 22% higher than the Greater Orlando metro average.
 Data updated June 1, 2026.
-Contact me for the most current information.
+Call me for the most current information.

 What the Market Data Means for Buyers

-The provided report says properties in Hunters Creek are moving slower than the Greater Orlando metropolitan area average, with a median of 58 days to sell and half of homes selling within 16 to 114 days.
+Current data says properties in Hunters Creek are moving slower than the Greater Orlando metropolitan area average, with a median of 58 days to sell and half of homes selling within 16 to 114 days.

-The report also shows:
+Data also shows:

 Hunters Creek is active, but buyers may have more leverage here than in faster-moving or lower-inventory luxury pockets.
 Pricing, condition, HOA rules, and recent comparable sales matter.